winggo12/Pytorch-ALAE/README.md

 -Uncomment generate_img for generating image , at the current stage there is no saving function for generation (TODO)

 -This part will input a batch size of 1 tensor into our model , which will be slow --> Will be changed to selectable bs (TODO)

+-Remember to set the alpha value to a correct value , this info should be available on the name of your pt file

     if __name__ == '__main__':
 			path = "./data/FFHQ-thumbnails/thumbnails128x128"
 			saved_path = "./data/FFHQ-thumbnails/reconstructed_thumbnails128x128"